Ho Chi Minh: Viet Minh movement

 In 1941, Hồ Chí Minh returned to Vietnam to lead the Việt Minh independence movement.
-Hồ and ICP founded a communist-led united front to oppose the Japanese.
+Hồ and the ICP founded a communist-led united front to oppose the Japanese.

 The Japanese occupation of Indochina that year, the first step toward an invasion of the rest of Southeast Asia, created an opportunity for patriotic Vietnamese.
 The so-called "men in black" were a 10,000-member guerrilla force that operated with the Việt Minh.
 He oversaw many successful military actions against the Vichy France and the Japanese occupation of Vietnam during World War II, supported closely yet clandestinely by the United States Office of Strategic Services and later against the French bid to reoccupy the country (1946–1954).
 He was jailed in China by Chiang Kai-shek's local authorities before being rescued by Chinese Communists.
 Following his release in 1943, he returned to Vietnam.
 It was during this time that he began regularly using the name Hồ Chí Minh, a Vietnamese name combining a common Vietnamese surname (Hồ, 胡) with a given name meaning "Bright spirit" or "Clear will" (from Sino-Vietnamese 志 明: Chí meaning "will" or "spirit" and Minh meaning "bright").
 His new name was a tribute to General Hou Zhiming (侯志明), Chief Commissar of the 4th Military Region of the National Revolutionary Army, who helped release him from a KMT prison in 1943.